 While 1 million Interac e-Transfer transactions are completed securely each day, fraudsters are becoming increasingly sophisticated.
+Be aware of what you share – being proactive about cyber security is more important now than ever before.
 Canadians can help to protect themselves by taking these steps to improve their digital practices:

-1. Passwords: Good passwords aren’t elegant or easy to remember.
-“Ugly” passwords — those that contain a variety of characters in unusual combinations — are harder to crack, and keep your information safer.
+- Passwords: Good passwords aren’t elegant or easy to remember.
+“Ugly” passwords — those that contain a variety of characters in unusual combinations — are harder to crack and keep your information safer.

 - Trust your gut: If you receive a deposit or money request notification you were not expecting, consider contacting the sender through a different channel to make sure it’s real.